NelsonSharma/topics/README.md

 * files placed in the default `__downloads__` folder will be available for download (only top-level files)
 * files uploaded by external users will be stored in default `__uploads__/<uid>` folder
-  * NOTE: since each user has its own directory with the same name as the uid of the user,
-  * it is important to avoid illegal characters like backslash or slash in uids
+  * NOTE: since each user has its own directory with the same name as the uid of the user it is important to avoid illegal characters like backslash or slash in uids
   * if folder names do not support these characters, then the user's directory will not be created and they will always be auto-logged out

 ---